paras941/Quiz-game/README.md

 🏗️ Project Structure

 📁 Quiz-Game
- ┣ 📜 index.html      → Structure of the quiz app
+ ┣ 📜 index.html      → Structure of the quiz app.
- ┣ 📜 style.css       → Styling and layout
+ ┣ 📜 style.css       → Styling and layout.
- ┗ 📜 script.js       → Quiz logic and interactivity
+ ┗ 📜 script.js       → Quiz logic and interactivity.

  🚀 How It Works
 1. Start Screen